Gera-Garza/POO_practica/README.md

 > when in your code, you repeat more than 3 times you should encapsulate it by making it more modular. you can acomplish this by creating functions or classes.

-> Here is an example:
+> Here is an example: in Java 1.8

 ```java
 public class Shape {